 4 Dharapani (2100m / 6889ft)

-Trek continues through the deep wooded canyon embellished by stunning waterfalls as you venture into the Manang district.
-Much of the trail ascends throughout the day.
+Today's trek continues through the deep wooded canyon embellished by stunning waterfalls.
+You'll be venturing into the Manang district of the mountain range, with much of the trail ascending throughout the day.
+Trek duration: Approximately 7 hours

 5 Chame (2710m / 8891ft)

-Marking the end of the great Marsyangdi gorge, make a steep climb to Timang, then the trail settles into gentler slopes as the vegetation transforms from dense pine forests to drier slopes.
+Marking the end of the great Marsyangdi Gorge, make a steep climb to Timang, then the trail settles into gentler slopes as the vegetation transforms from dense pine forests to drier slopes.
 The district headquarters of Manang, Chame, is the largest settlement after Besisahar.
+Trek duration: Approximately 6 hours

 6 Pisang (3300m / 10826ft)

-A slew of breathtaking scenery this day as the trail goes through a deep gorge, then past the great sweeping slope of Paungi Danda.
-Mostly easy walk with few ascending stretches of trail.
+A slew of breathtaking scenery is on the cards today as the trail goes through a deep gorge, then past the great sweeping slope of Paungi Danda.
+Today is mostly an easy walk with few ascending stretches of trail dotted throughout the day.
+Trek duration: Approximately 5 hours

 7 Manang (3540m / 11614ft)

-Trek the northern trail via upper Pisang and Ghyaru, an area renowned for its spectacular views.
+Trek the northern trail via upper Pisang and Ghyaru – an area renowned for its spectacular views.
 It is now drier and you are sure to come across local farmers herding yaks.
-(Tip: Tibetan yaks take a special interest in people wearing red!).
+Here's a hot tip – Tibetan yaks take a special interest in people wearing red, so choose your gear carefully today!
+Trek duration: Approximately 6 hours

 8 Manang (3540m / 11614ft)

-Spend a day here to acclimatise to the altitude by doing some high climbing then return to the lower altitude of Manang to sleep.
-Manang, a village of about 500 flat-roofed houses offers excellent views of Annapurna II, Annapurna III, Gangapurna and Chulu East.
+Spend a day here to acclimatise by doing some high climbing, then return to the lower altitude of Manang for the night.
+Manang, a village of about 500 flat-roofed houses, offers excellent views of Annapurna II, Annapurna III, Gangapurna and Chulu East.

 9 Yak Kharka (4018m / 13182ft)